alwnraj/blog/README.md

-This is my personal blog, it is still under development!
+This is my personal blog.